SilvestriStefano/SilvestriStefano.github.io/src/dev/dev.md

 ### Contribution to Open Source
 Some of my free time I spend it in contributing to Open Source projects.
 In this way I hope to get more confident in my programming skills.

-Here is a list of projects I have contributed:
+Here is a list of my contributions:
 - [Wagtail documentation](https://github.com/wagtail/wagtail/pull/8759): translated some `.rst` pages to `.md`.
 - [The Coding Train website](https://github.com/CodingTrain/thecodingtrain.com/pull/338): added the Track *Git an Github for poets*.
 - [sasctl](https://github.com/sassoftware/python-sasctl/pull/129): expanded usage for `cas_management` service.